Trump Still Has Cable News

 But the close association between Trump and Twitter obscures the profound importance of an older medium in his political journey: television, and specifically cable news.
 Trump may have lost his Twitter account, but the perverse incentives that led cable news to give his every utterance—on Twitter, at a rally, or anywhere else—wall-to-wall coverage still exist.
 How cable news treats him following his incitement of the Capitol riot may be of more consequence to the political world than a Twitter-less Trump, particularly if cable news remains overly deferential to Republican politicians who defend or excuse Trump’s behavior.

 Trump’s political rise depended as much on cable news as Twitter.
 His surprise victory in 2016 came off the back of what has been estimated to be nearly $5 billion in free media.
-That coverage helped Trump squeeze out 16 other Republicans during the primary, while helping him leapfrog from scandal to scandal.
+That coverage helped Trump squeeze out 16 other Republicans during the primary and to leapfrog from scandal to scandal.
 The intense focus on Trump also put disproportionate attention on Trump’s pet issues, trade and immigration, likely helping him in a number of swing states, including in the upper Midwest.
 Trump’s antics were good business for networks.
 The obsessive attention paid to Trump, CBS’s Leslie Moonves said in 2017, “may not be good for America, but it’s damn good for CBS.”

 Trump remains obsessed with cable news.
 Lawmakers who were trapped in the Capitol during Wednesday’s riot couldn’t get in touch with the president because he was glued to the television.
 “He was hard to reach, and you know why?
 Because it was live TV,” a “close Trump adviser” toldThe Washington Post.
 “If it’s TiVo, he just hits pause and takes the calls.
 If it’s live TV, he watches it, and he was just watching it all unfold.”